Skip to content

 Snapshots and Images

 When you have created a custom workflow or configuration, you can create a snapshot for your own use.
 In OpenStack, an instance snapshot is an image.
-The only difference between an image that has been uploaded directly to the image data service: glance and an image you create by snapshot is that an image created by snapshot has additional properties in the glance database and defaults to being private.
+The only difference between an image that has been uploaded directly to the image data service: glance and an image you create by snapshot is that an image created by snapshot has additional properties in the Glance database and defaults to being private.

 Glance is a central image repository which provides discovering, registering, retrieving for disk and server images.